kuzzleio/documentation-old/src/api-documentation/controller-server/get-all-stats.md

 }
 ```

-Kuzzle Backend monitors its internal activities and makes regular snapshots.
+Kuzzle monitors its internal activities and makes regular snapshots.
 This command returns all the stored statistics.
 By default, snapshots are made every 10 seconds and they are stored for 1 hour.

 These statistics include: